ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

   private metadata; see {{Section 3.5 of ARCHITECTURE}}
   for more details about this property.

+Batched Issuance:
+: A Y/N value indicating if the token type supports batched issuance. see {{Section 3.5 of ARCHITECTURE}} for more details about this property.

 Nk:
 : The length in bytes of an output authenticator